0xSSDD/price-fetcher/README.md

 ## Tech Stack

+#### Frontend
-- SvelteKit
+- SvelteKit for server-side rendering and routing
-- TypeScript
+- TypeScript for type safety
+- Tailwind CSS for responsive design
+- Vite for development and build optimization

+#### Backend
+- SvelteKit API routes for backend endpoints
-- PostgreSQL with Drizzle ORM
+- PostgreSQL with Drizzle ORM for data persistence
-- Tailwind CSS
+- Docker for database containerization
+- CoinGecko API integration for real-time pricing

+#### Testing & Quality
+- Vitest for unit and integration testing
-- Vitest & Playwright for testing
+- Playwright for end-to-end testing
+- TypeScript for static type checking
+- ESLint and Prettier for code quality

+#### DevOps & Deployment
+- PM2 for process management and auto-restart
+- Nginx for reverse proxy and SSL termination
+- Docker Compose for database orchestration

 ## Potential Improvements & Future enhancements
+### Product
 - Add multiple price providers support
 - Consider moving to /api/prices?base=X&quote=Y format
 - Use API logging preesnt to monitor outages from Price providers